vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ### Accessing current shipping method's details outside the component

-You have to show the information about a selected shipping method inside order review component.
-For that purpose, you need to load it and share between components.
+You have to show the information about a selected shipping method inside the order review component.
+For that purpose, you need to load it and share it between components.

 `useShippingProvider` is a composable created for loading and saving a current shipping method.
-After calling `load` method, it stores the information in some property of a `state` object, so you can access it from many places.
+After calling the `load` method, it stores the information in some property of a `state` object, so you can access it from many places.

 :::warning
-The property's name depends on provider.
-Check documentation of your shipping provider to find it out.
+The property's name depends on the provider.
+Check the documentation of your shipping provider to find it out.
 :::

 ```ts